mock-etsy/Item-Details-Microservice/README.md

 # Mock Etsy Item Details Micro-Service

-> Implemented an item details, image carousel, and add to cart component for an Etsy clone.
+> Implemented an item details component for an Etsy clone.
 Packaged with other microservices to approximate a functional Etsy item listing page.

 ## Related Projects